ADGEfficiency/programming-resources/vim/vim.md

 ## Shell

-`:.w !bash` write buffer text into command
-`:. !bash` run line in terminal and replace
+`:!ls` run command
-`:r !ls` read output of commands into buffer
+`:r !ls` read output of command into buffer
-`:.w !bash` run line in terminal
-`:. !bash` run line in terminal and replace
+`:.w !bash` run line in terminal, show but don't replace `:. !bash` run line in terminal and replace with shell command output

 ## Ex Mode